UBC-MDS/exploratory-data-viz/chapters/en/module4.md

 <opt text="The Chinstrap species on Dream island are most prominent penguin in the data.">

-This is the second most occuring penguin in the data but not the first.
+This is the second most occurring penguin in the data but not the first.

 </opt>